©

 In April 1966 the Battalion

-and all the Battalion stores and vehicles departed in
+One company and all the Battalion stores and

-last element of the Battalion, including myself departed
+May 1966 the last element of the Battalion,

-for South Vietnam.
-On arrival at Saigon's Than Son Nhut
+On arrival at Saigon's Than Son Nhut airport

 C123 transport